cnsuhao/engine1/ReadMe.md

 ### Scenario Driver

 The Scenario Driver is a simple C++ driver that reads a scenario XML file and creates a CSV file with results.
-See <a href="https://biogearsengine.com/documentation/_scenario_x_m_l_file.html">here</a> for more info.
+See <a href="/_scenario_x_m_l_file.html">here</a> for more info.

-You will need to download the latest scenario/verification zip <a href="https://github.com/BioGearsEngine/Engine/releases/download/6.1.1-beta/BioGears_6.1.1-beta-verification-all.zip">here</a> and put the verification directory at the root of your source tree.
+You will need to download the latest scenario/verification zip <a href="https://github.com/BioGearsEngine/Engine/releases/download/6.1.1-beta/BioGears_6.1.1-beta-verification-all.zip">here</a> and put in a directory named 'verification' at the root of your source tree.
 In the near future, we will link the verification data to this repository, so it will be downloaded automatically.

 To run the driver, change directory in your cmd/bash shell to the build/install/bin directory and execute the following :